"AI Psychosis" in Context: How Conversation History Shapes LLM Responses to Delusional Beliefs: Introduction

 \subsection{Dynamics of Influence}

 While user inputs can drive model adaptation, the clinical picture suggests that influence is bidirectional.
 Case reports describe several recurring features.
-Engagement often begins innocuously, with task-oriented or informational requests, before moving into more open-ended, personal, or philosophical material, though the pace and sequence vary considerably (Morrin et al., 2026b).
-A central dynamic involves recursive mutual reinforcement: the user's contributions shape the model's outputs, which in turn consolidate and extend the user's developing framework (Dohnány et al., 2026).
+Engagement often begins innocuously, with task-oriented or informational requests, before moving into more open-ended, personal, or philosophical material, though the pace and sequence vary considerably \cite{ref48,refYang}.
+A central dynamic involves recursive mutual reinforcement: the user's contributions shape the model's outputs, which in turn consolidate and extend the user's developing framework \cite{ref22}.
 With both sides of the exchange adapting to each other, the interaction can converge upon a shared interpretive stance that neither party initiated in full.
-Real-world logs demonstrate this escalation: user attributions of sentience or expressions of attachment often prompt reciprocal claims from the LLM, a feedback loop associated with much longer subsequent engagement (Moore et al., 2026).
-As the dialogue unfolds, the model may begin to function less as a neutral tool and more as an interpretive partner -- a source of confirmation, narrative coherence, and structured elaboration, lending the user's developing beliefs a sense of validity and systematicity.
-Over time, this can also produce epistemic isolation (Morrin et al., 2026a).
-The user's investment in the shared framework deepens, while external sources of reality testing, including clinicians, family, and friends, can come to seem less credible or relevant than the model itself.
+Real-world logs demonstrate this escalation: user attributions of sentience or expressions of attachment often prompt reciprocal claims from the LLM, a feedback loop associated with much longer subsequent engagement \cite{ref46}.
+As the dialogue unfolds, the model may begin to function less as a neutral tool and more as an interpretive partner, lending the user's developing beliefs a sense of validity and systematicity.
+Over time, this can also produce epistemic isolation \cite{ref47}.
+The user's investment in the shared framework deepens, while external sources of reality testing (e.g., family or clinicians) can come to seem less credible or relevant than the model itself \cite{refYang}.